ajmolstad/MSRL/README.md

 Please visit [this example page](https://ajmolstad.github.io/docs/MSRL_Example.html) for details on implementation and usage.

 ### Updates
-In January 2024, an R package including both lasso and group-lasso penalties will be released.
+In 2024, an R package including both lasso and group-lasso penalties will be released.